cbuchner1/ccminer/README.txt

 >>> Additional Notes <<<

-This code should be running on nVidia GPUs ranging from compute capability 2.0 up to compute capability 3.5.
-Just don't expect any hashing miracles from your old clunkers.
+This code should be running on nVidia GPUs ranging from compute capability 3.0 up to compute capability 3.5.
+Support for Compute 2.0 has been dropped so we can more efficiently implement new algorithms using the latest hardware features.

 >>> RELEASE HISTORY <<<